olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

     - NCCS filesystem access (GPFS and NFS)

     .. note::
-      You have the same filesystem access as if you were on Summit, to both NFS and GPFS, as you will be working under your standard OLCF UID.
+      You have the same filesystem access as if you were on Frontier, to both NFS and Lustre, as you will be working under your standard OLCF UID.

 .. tabbed:: Open JupyterHub